CoYLaB/dynu_ip_update/README.md

-# dynu_ip_update
-Dynu IP Update Script
+# Dynu IP Update Script

-Simple script to update the Dynu A record for a host with the IP of the current machine.
+Simple script to update the [Dynu](https://www.dynu.com/) A record for a host with the IP of the current machine.

 The host name is retrieved from the configuration file `dynu_ip_update/dynu.cfg`.
 The configuration file also contains the Dynu API token required to make the API calls for updating the record.